joegreene/CS_121_Fall_2014/Weekly Work/Week 12/Resources/README.md

 this page.
 They are high-resolution, so if something seems blurry chances are zooming-in will fix that for you.
 If they are unclear, please let me know.

+__NOTE 2__: There are dots on some of the problems to show where each step is occurring.
+Also, I named the list in question 6 as `arr` to better explain my steps. `arr` is written on the side of the diagram in my solution.

 ### Worksheet
 Below is the worksheet solutions for this week.